Room 203

-Room 203 is an 2022 American horror film directed by Ben Jagger, starring Francesca Xuereb and Viktoria Vinyarska, which centers on two best friends who, who have recently moved in together as roommates, and realize that their new apartment is haunted by murderous spirits.
-Written by John Poliquin, Nick Richey and Ben Jagger, the film is based on the Japanese novel of the same name written by Nanami Kamon and published by Kobunsha.
+Room 203 is a 2022 American horror film directed by Ben Jagger, starring Francesca Xuereb and Viktoria Vinyarska, which centers on two best friends, who have recently moved in together as roommates, and realize that their new apartment is haunted by murderous spirits.
+Written by John Poliquin, Nick Richey, and Jagger, the film is based on the Japanese novel of the same name written by Nanami Kamon and published by Kobunsha.

 Jointly produced by American firm AMMO Entertainment and affiliated Japanese company Ammo Inc., the film was released in the United States by Vertical Entertainment on April 15, 2022, with worldwide sales handled by Voltage Pictures.

 Premise

 When lifelong best friends Kim and Izzy move into a newly rented Gothic-style apartment, excited to begin a new and independent life away from home, and forget about a tragic incident that had interrupted their friendship.
 But a series of strange and frightening occurrences convinces Kim that the apartment is haunted.
-With the aid of her new boyfriend Ian, Kim investigates and discovers a terrible curse linked with Morrigu, goddess of vengeance, that may doom Izzy to a fate worse than death.
+With the aid of her new boyfriend Ian, Kim investigates and discovers a terrible curse linked with the Morrigu, an ancient goddess of vengeance, that may doom Izzy to a fate worse than death.

+Plot

+Kim is a young woman about to start college and has decided to move into a newly rented apartment with her best friend, Izzy.
+Kim’s parents, however, are not at all supportive of this idea, owing to Izzy’s reputation as a troubled young woman whose mother died due to a drug overdose.
+They warn Kim they will cut off contact with her if she moves in with Izzy.
+Adament to support her friend, Kim ignores them and meets Izzy inside the apartment.
+Soon after, they encounter Ronan, the landlord of the building who gives them a tour and warns them about two crucial tenant rules: do not damage the elaborate stained-glass window in their apartment, and stay out of the basement.
+Kim and Izzy are mesmerized by the window, which depicts medieval knights killing each other; it's both fascinating and unsettling to them.
+Kim also sees a small but noticeable hole on the wall of her room and tries to cover it up by hanging a mirror over it, this does not work, as the mirror repeatedly keeps tilting or falls to the ground.
+Izzy finds an amulet necklace in the hole and begins wearing it, despite Kim finding it creepy that her friend would wear discarded jewellery.
+That night, Izzy begins sleepwalking; it's revealed she had sleep issues previously, but nothing quite like this that Kim can remember.
+After a restless night, Kim wakes up late for her college orientation and rushes to the campus.